howtographql/howtographql/content/backend/graphql-js/2-a-simple-query.md

 1. The `links` variable is used to store the links at runtime.
 For now, everything is stored only _in-memory_ rather than being persisted in a database.
 1. You're adding a new resolver for the `feed` root field.
 Notice that a resolver always has to be named after the corresponding field from the schema definition.
 1. Finally, you're adding three more resolvers for the fields on the `Link` type from the schema definition.
-We'll discuss in a bit what the `parent` argument is that's passed into the resolver here.
+We'll discuss what the `parent` argument that's passed into the resolver here is in a bit.

 Go ahead and test the implementation by restarting the server (first use **CTRL+C** to stop the server if it is still running, then execute `node src/index.js` again) and navigate to `http://localhost:4000` in your browser.
 If you expand the documentation of the Playground, you'll notice that another query called `feed` is now available: